+- sought and by meeting all other Vermont EMS licensure requirements. - 9.3.5.2 A registered nurse, a physician assistant, a hospital corpsman or medic in the United States Armed Forces, or a veteran who served in those roles may apply for Vermont EMS licensure at any level without prior EMS education or NREMT certification by meeting the following requirements: - 9.3.5.2.1 A verification from the sponsoring EMS agency and the EMS district medical advisor of knowledge, skills, and affective competencies associated with the level of Vermont EMS licensure being applied for; and - 9.3.5.2.2 Successful completion of the NREMT cognitive assessment and psychomotor skill examinations.

+9.3.6 Re-licensure:
-- 9.3.7.2.1 A verification from the sponsoring EMS agency and the EMS district medical advisor of knowledge, skills, and affective competencies associated with the level of Vermont EMS certification or licensure being applied for; and - 9.3.7.2.2 Successful completion of the NREMT cognitive assessment and psychomotor skill examinations. - 9.3.8 Re-licensure and re-certification: - 9.3.8.1 To be eligible for VEFR re-certification, a person must: - 9.3.8.1.1 Renew his or her American Heart Association Heartsaver First Aid CPR AED certification or equivalent, and complete the following continuing education every two years: - Workforce safety and wellness 2 hours - EMS system communication 1 hour - Medical/legal and ethics 1 hour - 9.3.8.2 To be eligible for Vermont EMS re-licensure at any level, a person must continue to meet all the requirements of section 98.3.3 and 9.3.2.4, and: - 9.3.8.2.1 Renew his or her NREMT certification; or - 9.3.8.2.2 If a person has never held an NREMT certification, he or she must complete the same renewal requirements as the NREMT certification at the applicable level. - 9.3.8.2.3 When a person completes all requirements for Vermont EMS licensure renewal as described in Section 9.3.6.1, the new Vermont EMS license is timed to expire three months after the NREMT certification date for the applicable level. - 9.3.8.2.4 Persons licensed above the Vermont Emergency First

-Responder EMR level may reduce their Vermont EMS license level by documenting to the Department the continuing education requirements for Vermont Emergency First Responder or national EMS certification at the lower level, gaining national EMS certification, unless they have never held any NREMT
+- 9.3.6.1 To be eligible for Vermont EMS re-licensure at any level, a person must continue to meet all the requirements of Sections 9.3.2.3 and 9.3.2.4, and: - 9.3.6.1.1 Renew his or her NREMT certification; or - 9.3.6.1.2 If a person has never held an NREMT certification, he or she must complete the same renewal requirements as the NREMT certification at the applicable level. - 9.3.6.1.3 When a person completes all requirements for Vermont EMS licensure renewal as described in Section 9.3.6.1, the new Vermont EMS license is timed to expire three months after the NREMT certification date for the applicable level. - 9.3.6.1.4 Persons licensed above the Vermont EMR level may reduce their Vermont EMS license level by documenting to the Department the continuing education requirements for national EMS certification at the lower level, gaining national EMS certification, unless they have never held any NREMT certification, and meeting all other Vermont EMS certification requirements. - 9.3.6.1.5 The Department may for good cause extend any Vermont EMS license.
+Any person requesting an extension of a Vermont EMS license must apply to the Department in writing prior to the license's expiration date.
+No extensions are granted after a Vermont EMS license expires.

-- certification, and meeting all other Vermont EMS certification requirements. - 9.3.8.3 The Department may for good cause extend any Vermont EMS license or certification.
-Any person requesting an extension of a Vermont EMS license or certification must apply to the Department in writing prior to the license's or certification's expiration date.
-No extensions are granted after a Vermont EMS license or certification has expireds. - 9.3.8.4 A person may reinstate a certification or license lapsed less than six months by completing the requirements of section 8.3.8.1 or 8.3.8.2. - 9.3.8.5 A person may reinstate a certification or license lapsed more than six months by meeting the requirements of section 8.3.3. - 9.3.8.6 Any veteran or service member returning from military deployment who has not met continuing education or NREMT certification requirements may have their certification or license renewed upon application and be given a reasonable amount of time to complete the requirements if: - 9.3.8.6.1 The veteran or service member has been deployed for less than two years; or - 9.3.8.6.2 The veteran or service members has been deployed for more than two years and served in position as an EMS provider or substantially similar role. - 9.3.8.7 Any veteran or service member returning from military deployment of more than two years who has not served in a position as an EMS provider or substantially similar role and who has not met continuing education or NREMT certification requirements may have their certification or license renewed upon application and completion of NREMT certification. - 9.4 Any Vermont-licensed or certified EMS personnel who is has been arrested, charged, or convicted of any crime, or has a substantiated report of abuse filed against them in the Vermont Child Protection Registry or the Vermont Adult Abuse Registry, shall report the incident to the Department within seven (7) days.
+- 9.3.6.2 Any veteran or service member returning from military deployment who has not met continuing education or NREMT certification requirements may have their license renewed upon application and be given a reasonable amount of time to complete the requirements if: - 9.3.6.2.1 The veteran or service member has been deployed for less than two years; or - 9.3.6.2.2 The veteran or service members has been deployed for more than two years and served in position as an EMS provider or substantially similar role. - 9.3.6.3 Any veteran or service member returning from military deployment of more than two years who has not served in a position as an EMS provider or substantially similar role and who has not met continuing education or NREMT certification requirements may have their license renewed upon application and completion of NREMT certification. - 9.4 Any Vermont licensed EMS personnel who is arrested, charged, or convicted of any crime shall report the incident to the Department within seven (7) days.